akaizn-junior/car/README.md

 ## Defined List

-CAR is a function that takes 3 arguments, two of those are optional.
+CAR takes 3 arguments, two of those are optional.
 The first one is a defined list used to match to arguments from the Terminal.

 ```js